whydumb/MotionGPT3/README.md

 ## 🏃 Intro MotionGPT3

-MotionGPT3 is a **bimodal** motion-language framework designed to address the challenges of **unified** motion understanding and generation.
+MotionGPT3 is a **bimodal** motion-language framework using MoT architecture designed to address the challenges of **unified** motion understanding and generation.

 <details>
     <summary><b>Technical details</b></summary>